johandry/mac/README.md

 3. Go to **Profiles** tab, select **Pro** as the default one.
 4. In the Pro profile, go to the **Window** tab, set **160** in **Columns**, and **48** in **Rows**.

-### Visual Studio Code Extensions
+### Visual Studio Code

-Create a new file with a simple Go code:
+The VS Code Go extension require a bunch of tools installed, to install them, create a new file with a simple Go code:

 ```go
 package main